Sinity0/Gwent-carousel/README.md

 # Gwent-carousel
-A simple to use, carousel similar to the carousel used in Gwent game.
+A simple to use, carousel similar to the carousel in Gwent game.

 ![Step1](/Screenshots/Carousel.gif)